MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

     - Other Always Encrypted key management dialogs now expose the information on which column master keys allow enclave computations.

 - **Flat File Import Wizard**
-  - [New in Preview 7] Added logic to notify the user that an import may have resulted in a renaming of the columns
+  - [New in Preview 7] Added logic to notify the user that a flat file import may have resulted in a renaming of the columns.

 - **Data-tier Application Wizard**
   - [New in Preview 7] Added support to import/export data tier application with graph tables.

 - **Azure SQL Managed Instance**
-  - [New in Preview 7] Added new "AAD logins" as a new login type in SMO and SSMS when connected to an Azure SQL Managed Instance.
+  - [New in Preview 7] Added **AAD logins** as a new login type in SMO and SSMS when connected to an Azure SQL Managed Instance.

 - **XEvent Viewer**
-  - [New in Preview 7] XEvent Viewer: enabled showplan window for more XEvents
+  - [New in Preview 7] In XEvent Viewer, enabled showplan window for more XEvents.